mariusjagminas/tetris/README.md

 # Tetris

- A classic Tetris game written in React.
+ A classic Tetris game built with React.